Saw Movies Streaming: How To Watch The Horror Movies Online

 Saw VI (2009)

-Mark Hoffman continues to honor Jigsaw’s legacy as the FBI draws nearer to closing in on his operation as he attempts to bring a group of crooked insurance executives to justice in his own twisted way in Saw VI.
+As the FBI draws nearer to closing in on his operation, Mark Hoffman attempts to bring a group of crooked insurance executives to justice in his own twisted way in Saw VI.
 Kevin Greutert, who worked as an editor on the previous five chapters, makes his feature-length directorial debut with this installment that introduces a unique new set of traps into the mix, including one derived from a child’s playground merry-go-round.

 Cary Elwes in Saw: The Final Chapter